 – Remember that things move in cycles and that what goes around comes around…

 For all of the new followers, don’t hesitate to explore all of the content on the blog.
 The interviews could be a very interesting place to start to help put the business of trading into context and to give you an idea of what to look for in terms of realistic expectations.
-There is a lot of content for those that are willing to take the time to explore.
+There is a lot of free content on the blog for those that are willing to take the time to explore.